 Eusebius of Caesarea was born around 265.
 He received the name “Christian Herodotus” because of his importance as a church historian.
-In 313 he is made bishop of Caesarea, and from 323, with the rise of Constantine as sole emperor in the empire, he begins to gain great influence.
+In 313, he was made bishop of Caesarea, and from 323, with the rise of Constantine as the sole emperor in the empire, he began to gain significant influence.

 On the Arian question, he is a supporter of moderate Arianism.
 He disagreed with the “homoousios” formula, which he considered beneficial to the Sabellians.
-He signed the formula of the First Ecumenical Council (325), participated in the Council of Antioch (330), and was the opponent of St. Athanasius at the Council of Tyre (335).
-In 336 Eusebius gave a speech on the occasion of the 30th anniversary of the emperor’s reign.
+He signed the procedure of the First Ecumenical Council (325), participated in the Council of Antioch (330), and was the opponent of St. Athanasius at the Council of Tyre (335).
+In 336, Eusebius gave a speech on the 30th anniversary of the emperor’s reign.

 Who was Eusebius of Caesarea?

 St. Eusebius, knowing St. Meletius, Bishop of Sebaste in Armenia, to be a true believer and to hold fully to the teaching laid down at the first Council held at Nicaea, advised all to elect Meletius to the patriarchate.

 Saint Eusebius was bishop in Samosata, the city under the Patriarchate of Antioch.
 He was an upright man and full of zeal for God, and he was steadfast, courageous, and unmoved in his excellent confession at a time when the heresy of Arian was growing strong and injuring many.
 The Church of Christ was troubled by him like a ship amid a stormy sea.

 When Eudoxia, patriarch of Antioch, the heretic of one mind with the Arians, came to the throne of the patriarchate of Constantinople for wealth, a synod was held in Antioch by all the bishops of Syria to elect another patriarch in place of Eudoxia.

 Date of birth/ Feast Day: August 5, 1540